 Due to COVID-19-related gallery closures, we are providing here a list of several of the artists featured in the exhibition, so that you might still explore and enjoy their work:

 Location: Ruth Davis Design Gallery, 1st Floor, Nancy Nicholas Hall

 Find the press release and high-res images for this show online here (public Box folder).

 Inaugural tour with Professor and Curator Wei Dong | Thursday, February 27, 5:00–7:00 p.m.

 Join us for an inaugural tour with Design Studies faculty member and Chinese-American Art Faculty Association Vice Chair Wei Dong in celebrating the opening of Harmony and Evolution: An Exhibition of the Chinese-American Art Faculty Association.
 More info.

 CANCELED: Exhibition Celebration | Thursday, March 26, 5:00–7:00 p.m.

 CANCELED: Due to travel recommendations within the U.S., several featured attendees were forced to cancel their plans.
 Please check back for alternative opportunities to engage with the artists.
 Join the community to celebrate Harmony and Evolution, including guest speakers, live music, refreshments, and an opportunity to meet some of the participating artists while the gallery is open late for viewing.
 More info.

-POSTPONED: Due to travel recommendations within the U.S., this workshop is postponed.
-Please check back for rescheduling information.
-Design Studies faculty member and Chinese-American Art Faculty Association Vice Chair Wei Dong will offer a free workshop on traditional Chinese brush painting.
+CANCELED: Due to travel recommendations within the U.S., this workshop is canceled.
+Design Studies faculty member and Chinese-American Art Faculty Association Vice Chair Wei Dong will offer a workshop on traditional Chinese brush painting.